laketalkemp/2025-HUDS-Bootcamp/Data/Microsoft Airband/readme.md

 The files are available for download in Comma Separated Value (CSV) format.
 Files are available by state, technology, and data as of the specified date in a zip archive with the following file naming structure:
 * bdc_{State FIPS}_{Technology}_fixed_broadband_{Data As-of Date}_{Revision Date}.zip

+**Citation**<br>
+* While not required, when using in your own work content, data, documentation, code, and related materials from fcc.gov or broadbandmap.fcc.gov, we ask that you provide proper attribution of the data.

+* Source data: FCC Broadband Funding Map
+* Map layer based on FCC BFM